-We celebrated our 125th anniversary with 125 miles in the saddle in the glorious Cheshire countryside last year, and so successful was the event that we’ve decided to give The Cycling Weekly 125 sportive a regular slot on our sportive calendar.
+Cycling Weekly celebrated their 125th anniversary two years ago, with a 125-mile day in the saddle through the glorious Cheshire countryside.
+So successful was the event that we decided to give The Cycling Weekly 125 sportive a regular slot on our sportive calendar, joining up with the Sigma Sports Challenge Series.
 With an epic 23 per cent climb and a timed lap of the international Oulton Park Circuit among the route highlights it’s easy to see why!

 Starting out at the revered Oulton Park Race Circuit you'll start off with an untimed lap of the circuit, which as well as easing you into the sportive gives you an opportunity to recce the circuit before that all-important timed lap.

 Fresh off the track you are invited to explore rural Cheshire and some of the best scenery it has to offer.
 Epic riders start by heading north for a quick dip into Delamere Forest Park, while those who have opted to ride the Standard route continue west before heading south.
 Epic riders, in the meantime, continue their northern loop by zigzagging their way over and under railways and brooks.